-The Board of Directors has adopted a Director Attendance at Annual Meetings Policy.
-This policy is available on the Investor Relations page at our website, www.vcel.com, and by following the Corporate Governance link.
-All except one of the directors then in office attended our Annual Meeting of Shareholders held in May 2016.
+The Board of Directors has adopted a Board Member Attendance at Annual Meetings Policy.
+This policy is available on the Investor Relations page of our website, www.vcel.com, and by following the Corporate Governance link.
+All of the directors then in office attended our Annual Meeting of Shareholders held in May 2018.